LoopDraw: a Loop-Based Autoregressive Model for Shape Synthesis and Editing: Discussion and Future Work

 \section{Discussion and Future Work}

-We presented \ourmethod{}, an alternative neural representation for synthesizing shapes based on a sequence of cross-sectional contours.
-This representation is light-weight, flexible, and \textit{explicit}, capable of representing sharp features and surfaces with varied topology.
+We presented \ourmethod{}, an alternative neural representation for synthesizing and editing shapes based on a sequence of cross-sectional contours.
+This representation is light-weight, flexible, and capable of representing surfaces with varied geometric structures.
 Since loops are \emph{explicit}, they can be directly encoded into latent vectors using the proposed \emph{loop-encoder}.
-Our auto-regressive decoder produces a series of sequential loops that are interpretable and intuitively editable, which altogether describe the entire shape.
+Our autoregressive decoder produces a series of sequential loops that are interpretable and intuitively editable, which altogether describe the entire shape.

+A notable property of our technique lies in the ability to apply simple yet intuitive transformations to loops.
+Loop edits imply broader, non-local changes to the resultant geometry via autoregressive decoding that adapts to the modified sequence.
+We showed that editing techniques applied in various combinations create an editing paradigm featuring controllable structural modifications, diverse design possibilities, and intuitive manipulation.

 Currently, our system only considers cross-sectional contours along a single axis; however, an interesting direction for future work is to slice and fuse loops across multiple axes.
 In addition, not all shape categories possess a natural axis and direction in which to scan slice planes; alternative formulations that treat sets of closed loops as unordered in space may be more appropriate for such situations.
 Finally, we are also interested in exploring other neural applications of loops, such as for surface reconstruction.